Biography and Research Information

 OverviewAI-generated summary

-Lauren R. Fitzgerald investigates the effects of various drugs on behavior and neurocognitive processes in rodent models, as well as in human participants.
-Her work includes studying structure-activity relationships for psychostimulant effects and interactions with monoamine transporters.
-Fitzgerald has also examined the abuse liability and psychosis-like effects of novel arylcyclohexylamine drugs in rodents and the influence of ambient temperature on psychostimulant responses.
-In human studies, her research has explored the role of gabapentin and D-cycloserine in conjunction with naloxone in individuals undergoing methadone maintenance and those transitioning to buprenorphine-assisted treatment.
-Fitzgerald collaborates with researchers at the University of Arkansas for Medical Sciences, including Brenda M. Gannon and William E. Fantegrossi, with whom she has co-authored multiple publications.
-Her scholarship metrics include an h-index of 2 and 12 total citations across 6 publications.
+Lauren R. Fitzgerald investigates the pharmacological effects of various psychoactive substances, with a focus on their impact on behavior and neurobiology in animal models and humans.
+Her research has examined structure-activity relationships for the locomotor stimulant effects and monoamine transporter interactions of substituted amphetamines and cathinones.
+Fitzgerald has also studied the abuse liability and psychosis-like neurocognitive effects of novel arylcyclohexylamine drugs in rodents, as well as the influence of ambient temperature on psychostimulant-induced behaviors in mice.
+Her work also includes exploring the role of gabapentin and other agents in opioid use disorder treatment, investigating heart rate variability in participants undergoing buprenorphine-assisted transitions.
+Fitzgerald collaborates with researchers at the University of Arkansas for Medical Sciences, including Brenda M. Gannon and William E. Fantegrossi.

 Metrics